This is the multi-page printable view of this section. Click here to print.

 Basic Metrics

-In the table below, metrics with metric names marked in bold are selected as key metrics among the basic metrics provided by Virtual Server.
-Key metrics are used to configure service dashboards that are automatically built for each service in ServiceWatch.
-You can also check key metrics on the monitoring tab of the Virtual Server detail page.
+The indicators whose names are displayed in bold below are the indicators selected as key metrics among the default metrics provided by Virtual Server.
+The key metrics are used to build service dashboards that are automatically generated for each service in ServiceWatch.
+They can also be viewed on the Monitoring tab of the Virtual Server detail page.

 • 1 - Active